Qureshi1234/natural-language-processing-with-Beautiful-Soaps/README.md

-# natural-language-processing-with-Beautiful-Soaps
+# Natural-language-processing-with-Beautiful-Soaps
-web scrapping in Python
+Web scrapping in Python